-The Pro-Life Movement Embraces Science
+Science Is Giving the Pro-Life Movement a Boost

 Not everyone in the pro-life movement agrees with this strategic shift.
 Some believe new scientific findings might work against them.
 Others warn that overreliance on scientific evidence could erode the strong moral logic at the center of their cause.
 The biggest threat of all, however, is not the potential damage to a particular movement.
 When scientific research becomes subordinate to political ends, facts are weaponized.
 Neither side trusts the information produced by their ideological enemies; reality becomes relative.

 Abortion has always stood apart from other topics of political debate in American culture.
-It has remain morally contested in a way that other social issues have not, at least in part because it asks Americans to answer unimaginably serious questions about the nature of human life.
+It has remained morally contested in a way that other social issues have not, at least in part because it asks Americans to answer unimaginably serious questions about the nature of human life.
 But perhaps this ambiguity, this scrambling of traditional left-right politics, was always unsustainable.
 Perhaps it was inevitable that abortion would go the way of the rest of American politics, with two sides that share nothing lobbing claims of fact across a no-man’s land of moral debate.

 * * *

-Note: * This article has been updated to clarify that Mathews helps run science programs at the Johns Hopkins Berman Institute of Bioethics, rather than the institute itself.